tcs-rex/aws-lakehouse/README.md

 ### Trusted Zone
 * Configure Glue Studio to dynamically update a Glue Table schema from JSON data
 * Use Athena to query Trusted Glue Tables
-* Join Privacy tables with Glue Jobs
+* Join tables with Glue Jobs
 * Filter protected PII with Spark in Glue Jobs

 ### Curated Zone